 Item Number 2.
-USCIS ELIS Account Number (if any).
-If you have previously filed an application, petition, or request using the USCIS Electronic Immigration System (USCIS ELIS), provide the USCIS ELIS Account Number you were issued by the system.
-The USCIS ELIS Account Number is not the same as an A-Number.
-If you were issued a USCIS ELIS Account Number, enter it in the space provided.
+USCIS Online Account Number (if any).
+If you have previously filed an application, petition, or request using the USCIS online filing system (previously called USCIS Electronic Immigration System (USCIS ELIS)), provide the USCIS Online Account Number you were issued by the system.
+You can find your USCIS Online Account Number by logging in to your account and going to the profile page.
+If you previously filed certain applications, petitions, or requests on a paper form via a USCIS Lockbox facility, you may have received a USCIS Online Account Access Notice issuing you a USCIS Online Account Number.
+If you received such a notice, your USCIS Online Account Number can be found at the top of the notice.
+If you were issued a USCIS Online Account Number, enter it in the space provided.
+The USCIS Online Account Number is not the same as an A-Number.